naxxfish/naxxfish-dot-net/content/posts/2021-04-18-crowdfunding-witchhunt/index.md

 ![Your responsibility](creator-responsibility.png)

-Are there any backers who have not had their device, and also not been refunded?
-In fact, yes, Consumer Electronics informs me that they have delivered 12,000 of their devices to backers and offered anyone who didn't recieve their device a refund.
+Are there any backers who have not had their device, and also not been refunded? **No** - Consumer Electronics informs me that they have delivered 12,000 of their devices to backers and offered anyone who didn't recieve their device a refund.
 If there are backers out there that haven't recieved their reward or a refund, that would point to malpractice in their administration more than anything - but that does not seem to be the case.

 Does the device do what backers expected it to do?
 No, probably not.
 If the marketing suggested it was a magic trichorder able to accurately measure the nutrion content of anything you scanned with it - that was overly optimistic at best, and actively misleading at worst.

 But what they aren't are snake-oil salesmen trying to sell you devices based on magical woo that's physically impossible.
+It's definitely possible, but the promises were a bit optimistic.

 # What's this got to do with a cutting board?